Dementia and Metal on Metal Hip Replacements

 The recently released Netflix documentary The Bleeding Edge features an orthopedic doctor who had a DePuy ASR metal on metal hip replacement, which was marketed towards people who lead active lifestyles.
 Within months of receiving the replacement, he started noticing weird symptoms that included confusion and repeating himself when speaking.
 These are both signs of dementia.

-The symptoms got so bad that he experienced a mental breakdown and trashed his hotel room while at a medical conference.
+The symptoms got so bad that he experienced a mental breakdown while at a medical conference.
 Doctors searched for answers to what could cause this vast change in the doctor’s health.
 When tests looking for metal ions in his body returned, the levels showed 100 times higher than normal.